ericlin05/ruby-robot-app/README.md

     ruby -I . app.rb

+   This will start the app using default settings

+   i.   uses simply reporting
+   ii.  width is 5 units
+   iii. height is 5 units

 b.
-You can also pass extra options to customise the app
+Pass "-h" to see parameter options

-    ruby -I . app.rb -r fancy -w 20 -h 20
+    ruby -I . app.rb -h

--r - Report type, currently supports "simple" or "fancy", default to simple if not specified -w - The width of the table top, default to 5 if not specified -h - The height of the table top, default to 5 if not specified

 c.
+Pass extra options to customise the app

+    ruby -I . app.rb -r fancy -x 20 -y 20

+   -r - Report type, currently supports "simple" or "fancy", default to simple if not specified -x - The width of the table top, default to 5 if not specified -y - The height of the table top, default to 5 if not specified

-I have also set up some sample test input to test this app, again, from the app's root directory
+d.
+I have also set up some sample test input to test this app based on PROBLEM.md file, again, from the app's root directory

-    cat sample/case* | ruby -I . app.rb -r fancy -w 10 -h 10
+    cat sample/case* | ruby -I . app.rb -r fancy -x 10 -y 10

+4. Quit the application:

+    Simply type in "QUIT", "EXIT" commands or Ctrl + D to exit the program